waveform80/pisense/docs/monitor.rst

 .. literalinclude:: examples/monitor_final.py
     :caption:
-    :emphasize-lines: 64-88,92,100,110-114
+    :emphasize-lines: 65-89,93,101,111-115

 .. admonition:: Exercise

     At the moment, it's too easy to accidentally exit the script.
-Can you make the application rotate around the screens (i.e. moving right from the barometer screen takes the user back to the thermometer screen, and vice-versa) and pressed the joystick is required to exit the application?
+Can you make the application rotate around the screens (i.e. moving right from the barometer screen takes the user back to the thermometer screen, and vice-versa) and pressing the joystick is required to exit the application?

 Finally, let's whip up a little web-server that we can run alongside the Sense HAT script to allow remote clients to query our environmental data and see some